 Term Definition AHCCCS American Indian Health Program (AIHP) AIHP is responsible for paying fee-for-service claims submitted for Native Americans who have chosen not to enroll in an AHCCCS Complete Care plan.
 If the Native American member does not choose a plan and lives within the bounds of a tribal nation, the member will be automatically enrolled in AIHP.
-Emergency Services Medically necessary services, including labor and delivery, to treat a medical or behavioral health condition that in the absence of immediate medical attention is reasonably likely to result in: • Placing the individual's health in serious jeopardy; • Serious impairment to bodily functions; • Serious dysfunction of any bodily organ or part; or • Serious physical harm to another person.
+Emergency Services Medically necessary services, including labor and delivery, to treat a medical or behavioral health condition that in the absence of immediate medical attention is reasonably likely to result in: • Placing the individual's health in serious jeopardy; • Serious impairment to bodily functions; • Serious dysfunction of any bodily organ or part; or Serious dystunction of any bodily organ or part, or Serious physical harm to another person.